codepressed/Java-CSV2XML/README.md

 * Uses the traditional methodology to generate the xml (without a library), through of nodes and tree structure.
 * Can read ANY CSV File
+* Args are: Input file, output file, element node name and optionally, if you add -s program will read the csv as semicolon-separated values instead of comma-separated values.
 ## Project test

 ### CSV Input File